FlavioMarqs/AppSpace.API/README.md

 ## Known Limitations

-Due to time constraints, a single image will be used for each Movie (its default image).
+A single image will be used for each Movie in its Original Language.
+This can be customized at a later date, to allow for other languages.

 Each room can have the same movie that was presented in a different room in a previous week.

+The endpoint calls can take a while to return a response (~10-30 seconds); please be patient, as we're not using caching mechanisms.